gillmullen/OODesignProject/Minutes/12-10-17Minutes.md

 ## Agenda Items:
-* Primary class list- couldn’t come up with more.
+* Primary class list- Couldn’t come up with more.
-* Minutes - format before submitting.
+* Minutes - Format before submitting.
 Dates and members present.
 * Class diagrams, use cases and structured walkthrough need to be done.
 * Submission 1 is next Friday
 * Refined Requirements Spec seems to be a lot of work.
 1 page and a half should be fine.